elixir-circuits/circuits_quickstart/README.md

 * [SPI](https://hex.pm/packages/circuits_spi)
 * [UART](https://hex.pm/packages/circuits_uart)

-At some point you'll want to create your own firmware.
+At some point you may want to create your own firmware.
 See the [Nerves Installation](https://hexdocs.pm/nerves/installation.html) and [Getting Started](https://hexdocs.pm/nerves/getting-started.html) guides for details.